-The National History Day theme for 2014 is “Rights and Responsibilities in History.”
-This broad theme allows you to choose a topic to research that interests them.
+The National History Day theme for 2015 is “Leadership and Legacy in History.”
+This broad theme allows you to choose a topic to research that interests you.
 It allows you to take a deeper look at a specific right or connect responsibilities that come with that right.
 You could investigate topics that involve rights and responsibilities in science, religion, politics, society, and many other subjects.

 Remember to consider the who, what, where, when, and whys of history, but most importantly, ask of you subject, “So what?”
 How did this topic generate a relationship between rights and responsibilities?
 How did the right or responsibility affect the way humans interacted with each other?
 How does this right or responsibility impact our environment, our lives, our homes, our world?
 These questions should help you draw conclusions about the correlation between rights and responsibilities you choose to explore.